Listen to sound files on CD Baby & iTunes

 I was first introduced to the term "white" and "black" and "brown" about ten years ago in a Continuing Education course at the University of British Columbia entitled "Deep Diversity" and "Intercultural Communication."
 It was the first time I had read literature using these terms suggesting that this is the way we should address people.
 Yet at the time, I knew how stereotypes can develop by putting people into categories.
 But this is part of the language now, and I understand the reasoning behind using these words.
 I have learned to observe colours in order to give proper respect while understanding context and experiences; however, I still feel challenged by referring to someone as black or brown.

 So, back in rural Ontario, there weren't too many differences between people; we were mostly all the same colour, however my father was Jewish and there were a few experiences that led me to feel somewhat as an 'other.'
 Also, I lived in many different towns where I never really stayed in any one school long enough to feel I needed to conform to group pressure; but given my independent nature, I doubt I would have been influenced anyway.
 I was always the new kid on the block each time my family moved.
 And right away, they seemed to know my father was Jewish, as though he was something unique.
 My parents did not influence me to discriminate even though they were from two different religions.
 I was raised in my mother's religion and relatives from both sides of my family loved us although some had a hard time with it at first when they announced their marriage.

 As a teenager, I moved to my father's home city, Toronto, and met someone from my school with a different skin colour and we immediately bonded.
 Previously, the only people I had seen with a different skin colour were actors and musicians I saw and heard on TV, the radio and albums - those who I had admired and revered.
 I had loved and adored Louis Armstrong, Count Basie, Billie Holiday, Sammy Davis Jr., Gladys Knight, Stevie Wonder, Miles Davis, Duke Ellington, Aretha Franklin, Lena Horne, Sidney Bichet , Dina Washington, Sarah Vaughan, Shirley Bassey, Harry Belafonte, Flip Wilson and Sidney Poitier all whom I had seen on TV and heard on my father's record collection.
 I transferred my adoration onto my new friends in Toronto even though they weren't actors or musicians.
 This of course was stereotyping and it was not right to do; but I'm being honest about how I thought in my teens and even a bit later in life when I started to pursue my passion for the music of West Africa and its diaspora.

 When learning to play the Djembe (a decade or so later after being introduced to Sonny Okosun and King Sunny Ade in first year university), I had thought that learning this beautiful music meant only studying and practicing the Djembe intently.
-But fortunately, my Djembe teachers also taught that one cannot simply learn this rich music without learning all other parts of the interconnected rhythms, and their interconnectedness with dance, songs, history, culture and spirituality; they said that music is a part of all aspects of life - how a community, eats, prays, loves, and integrates with all of nature is part of playing the Djembe.
+But fortunately, my Djembe teachers also taught that one cannot simply learn this rich music without learning all other parts of the interconnected rhythms, and their interconnectedness with dance, songs, history, culture and spirituality; they said that music is a part of all aspects of life - how a community, eats, prays, loves, and integrates with all of nature - its all a part of playing the Djembe.
 And, they taught how there were differences in music, dances and traditions (and language which influences it all) between tribes within one African country, even between villages in close proximity to each other.
 Their teachings also taught me about slavery and the cruelty suffered; the cruelty they themselves suffer today.

 They let me know that if it weren't for the Sunday gatherings of dance and drumming in Congo Square New Orleans, around the first half of the 1800s (which was the one day of rest that the French government allowed human beings called slaves to gather, which aligned with their forced conversion to Christianity), American Jazz wouldn't even exist today.
 Horribly, these gatherings were stopped in the mid 1800s with even harsher, cruel US rules and more atrocities against human beings called slaves: playing drums were banned and punishment for playing them meant having a hand cut off or death by hanging!!!!
 So when we see someone like Louis Armstrong (born 1901) and Sidney Bichet (born 1897) bring elements of music once expressed in Congo Square to the world, it is a miracle.
-Their will and determination to express their hearts truly is a miracle.
+Their will and determination to express their emotional hearts truly is a miracle.
 I need to give thanks that this music has endured and that I am allowed into this world of jazz.
 I need to give thanks for all those who brought Jazz into the world.

 The more deeply I learned about the history from my teachers, the more horrified I became - getting the details of how people were stolen from Africa and how they were forced and tortured to build New Orleans, the Caribbean, Brazil and other parts of the world (including parts of Canada) is so incomprehensible.
 My teachers emphasized that those who farmed the fields under a whip were responsible for creating prosperous economies and filling the pocket books of private land owners.
 The African Diaspora also fought wars for the US and Canada such as Dr. George Blake (Storyteller), Jamaican born who settled in Oshawa, who had joined the US Airforce as a late teen, and ended up stationed in the UK.